-15. Impairment testing continued

-15.2 Property, plant and equipment, other intangibles and investment impairment reviews - asset testing continued
+15. Impairment testing continued 15.2 Property, plant and equipment, other intangibles and investment impairment reviews - asset testing continued

-Assets Cash flow period assumption d Operating and other valuation assumptions Commentary and impairment conclusions Investment in Triton Power Holdings Limited continued · TCFD related sensitivity analysis - Triton The future introduction of legislation restricting power generation from unabated gas fired power stations beyond 2030 has been identified as a potential risk the Group could be exposed to as the UK transitions to a net zero economy.
-However, this has not been treated as an indicator of impairment a 31 March 2023, as legislation has not been introduced or enacted by the balance sheet date.
-Triton is projected to operate beyond this date, and so while legislation has not been introduced requirin the shortening of the economic life to this date, the Group has performed a sensitivity analysis to the impairment test noted above.
+Assets Cash flow period assumption Operating and other valuation assumptions Commentary and impairment conclusions Investment in Triton Power Holdings Limited continued TCFD related sensitivity analysis - Triton The future introduction of legislation restricting power generation from unabated gas fired power stations beyond 2030 has been identified as a potential risk the Group could be exposed to as the UK transitions to a net zero economy.
+However, this has not been treated as an indicator of impairment at 31 March 2023, as legislation has not been introduced or enacted by the balance sheet date.
+Triton is projected to operate beyond this date, and so while legislation has not been introduced requiring the shortening of the economic life to this date, the Group has performed a sensitivity analysis to the impairment test noted above.
 If legislation was introduced requiring the closure of Triton by 2030, it would result in an impairment of £76.5m at 31 March 2023.
-Under the TCFD Accelerated Gas Closure risk scenario, the indicative potential lost discounted EBI from early closure of Saltend by 2030 was less than £0.1bn.
+Under the TCFD Accelerated Gas Closure risk scenario, the indicative potential lost discounted EBIT from early closure of Saltend by 2030 was less than £0.1bn.
 Investment in Neos Networks Limited n/a The Group has valued its 50% joint venture investment in Neos Networks Limited ('NNL') based on projected valuations that could be achieved in a market transaction, using earnings multiples observable from recent similar transactions.
 Due to the nature of the valuation technique, which was performed to approximate an achievable fair value less costs to sell, a wide range of valuations were derived from this exercise.
 The Group has used a point estimate valuation within the range of possible valuations based on earnings targets and earning multiples that the Group believes are achievable.
-The Group has assessed that this is a level 3 valuation in the fair value hierarchy, with the key inputs being EBITDA and the valuations, a point valuation resulting in an impairme of £37.7m best represents the recoverable value of thinvestment.
-Following the impairment, the Group's carrying value of equity investment, shareholder loans and receivable transaction multiple. due from NNL is £174.8m.
+The Group has assessed that this is a level 3 valuation in the fair value hierarchy, with the key inputs being EBITDA and the transaction multiple.
+Conclusion The valuation exercise resulted in a wide range of reasonably probable valuations for the business from an impairment of £74.9m to headroom of £1.2m based on current contracts and probable contract wins.
+The business fundamentals remain strong and a change to the current client base would have an impact on this assessment.
+The Group has assessed that within this range of valuations, a point valuation resulting in an impairment of £37.7m best represents the recoverable value of the investment.
+Following the impairment, the Group's carrying value of equity investment, shareholder loans and receivables due from NNL is £174.8m.
 Sensitivity analysis Sensitivity analysis was performed in relation to the EBITDA and the multiple applied in deriving the valuation.
 A 10% increase in the EBITDA assumption would reduce the impairment to £20.2m, whereas a 12% decrease in the EBITDA assumption would result in an impairment of £58.7m.

-an impairment of £18.3m.
+A 10% decrease to the multiple assumption would result in an impairment of £56.1m, whereas a 10% increase to the multiple assumption would result in an impairment of £18.3m.